loghound/Fitbit-for-Google-App-Script/readme.md

 1. Create a new Google Spreadsheet.
 2. Go to Tools-->Script Editor
-3. Replace the template with fitbit.js
+3. Replace the template with fitbit.js & reload the spreadsheet
-4. Run the poorly named 'renderFitbitConfigurationDialog' and enter your consumer key and secret.
-You may need to run this twice as the first time it will ask you to authorize the script.
+4. From the Fitbit menu that should appear, run the Configure option
-5. Enter your credentials
+5. Follow all the instructions given in the form that pops up
-6. Run the "Authorize" script -- this will run through the oauth dance.
+6. Run the "Authorize" menu option -- this will run through the oauth dance.
-7. Run the 'refreshTimeSeries" script to get your data
+7. Run the 'Refresh fitbit Time Data" menu option to get your data
 8. Profit!

 [0]: http://drive.google.com